Mama June: 2017 May Be Former ‘Here Comes Honey Boo Boo’ Star’s Comeback Year

 Mama June Shannon’s 2017 is shaping up to be her comeback year.
 The former Here Comes Honey Boo Boo star is making a return to reality TV, with a series of episodes detailing her weight loss surgery, People is reporting.

-Mama June: From Not To Hot is a series of seven one-hour episodes showcasing Shannon’s physical and emotional transformation from an overweight and emotionally broken-down woman to a strong, confident and healthy woman with a strong support system at home.
+Mama June: From Not To Hot is a series of seven one-hour episodes showcasing Shannon’s physical and emotional transformation from an overweight and emotionally broken-down woman to a strong, confident, and healthy woman with a strong support system at home.

 https://t.co/R0qUF8e141 Mama June Shannon Vows to Look ‘Completely Different’ After Intense… https://t.co/8taSC1ETh3